meteor/validated-method/README.md

 # mdg:validated-method

-### Define Meteor methods in a structured way, with mixins
+### Define Meteor methods in a structured way, with m xxxixins

 ```js
 // Method definition